Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 During the design process of Orchid, one of the discussions that frequently arose was about the usefulness of the `sudo` command.
 Vanilla OS is an immutable system, and any modifications should occur through Apx, VSO, or ABRoot (especially with Orchid).
 We questioned whether it was worth including a command like `sudo` in the distribution and what benefits its removal would bring.
 From our analysis and discussions we identified several advantages of removing the `sudo` command.

 By eliminating `sudo`, the risk of accidental or harmful operations performed by unauthorized entities would get reduced.
 Since Vanilla OS promotes a secure and stable environment, we are limiting privileged access to help preserve the system's integrity.
 The absence of `sudo` would encourage the adoption of a more structured approach to privilege management.
 Tools like Apx, VSO, and ABRoot offer specific mechanisms for system administration, allowing users to perform configuration and update operations securely and in a controlled manner.
-By removing `sudo`, use of specialized tools will get promoted instead of relying on insecure commands prone to errors and abuse.
-Additionally, utilities like Systemd already allow for sudo-less management of units, and we can't think of any other use cases where sudo would be necessary.
+By removing sudo, the use of specialized tools will get promoted instead of relying on potentially misused commands.
+Additionally, utilities like systemd already allow for sudo-less management of units, and we can't think of any other use cases where sudo would be necessary.

 For this reason we have chosen to go down this path and remove the `sudo` command.
 However, the `pkexec` command remains available, which is more suitable for a desktop environment.
 All your operations requiring root privileges will function the same, with the only difference is another command to invoke the root privileges, which does that in a safer manner than `sudo`.